Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • To restore muscle function and normalize metabolic processes - corticosteroid hormones.

-Ophthalmoplegia is a disease that occurs as a result of damage to the optic nerves and is accompanied by paralysis of the ocular muscles.
+Ophthalmoplegia is a disease that occurs as a result of damage to the optic nerves and is accompanied by paralysis of the eye muscles.
 This is a neurological pathology that limits the motor function of the eyeballs.

 It can be due to many reasons: infectious diseases. head or eye injuries and poisoning.